magenable/magento2-mcp/README.md

 # Magento 2 MCP Server

 This is a Model Context Protocol (MCP) server that connects to a Magento 2 REST API, allowing Claude and other MCP clients to query product information from a Magento store.
+It is a fork of https://github.com/boldcommerce/magento2-mcp with added support of HTTP connection to MCP server, so now it can be used with remote clients like OpenAI Agent Builder

 ## For quick start:
 - in root dir run `npm install`